 \section{Introduction}

 Deligne and Sullivan proved in \cite{DS} that a flat vector bundle on a complete smooth complex variety admits an \'etale cover such that its pull back is trivial as a $\mathcal C^{\infty}$-vector bundle.
 This is obviously false in the algebraic case even for flat line bundles and even if we allow arbitrary finite surjective morphisms.
-So instead one can try to understand how far are the pull-backs of a given flat vector bundle from the trivial bundle in case of finite surjective morphisms.
+Instead, one can try to understand how far the pull-backs of a given flat vector bundle are from the trivial bundle in the case of finite surjective morphisms.
 The best one can hope for is that for a given flat vector bundle $E$ on a smooth projective variety $X$ over some algebraically closed field $k$ there exists a finite surjective morphism $f: Y\to X$ such that $f^*E$ is algebraically equivalent (i.e., it can be deformed) to the trivial flat vector bundle.
-This is indeed true for numerically flat vector bundles in case the base field $k$ has positive characteristic (see \cite[Theorem 3.9]{FL}).
-However, the most interesting case of characteristic zero seems out of reach.
-In this case the above prediction would imply a weak version of Bloch's conjecture on Chern classes of flat algebraic vector bundles: Chern classes of flat vector bundles bundles should be, modulo torsion, algebraically equivalent to $0$.
+This is indeed true for numerically flat vector bundles in case $k$ is an algebraic closure of a finite field (see \cite[Theorem 2.9]{FL}).
+However, the most interesting case, that of characteristic zero, seems out of reach.
+In this case the above prediction would imply a weak version of Bloch's conjecture on Chern classes of flat algebraic vector bundles: Chern classes of flat vector bundles should be, modulo torsion, algebraically equivalent to $0$.

 One can also try to approximate vector bundles using finite surjective morphisms looking at sub-bundles of pull-backs of a given vector bundle.
-In case of curves such study was done by Parameswaran and Subramanian in \cite{PS} and they proved that every semistable rank $r$ vector bundle $E$ on a smooth projective curve $X$ admits a sequence of finite surjective morphisms $f_m:Y_m \to X$ such that the slopes of maximal rank $1\le s<r$ bundles of pull-backs of $E$ divided by the degree of $f_m$ converge to the slope of $E$.
+In the case of curves, such a study was done by Parameswaran and Subramanian in \cite{PS}, and they proved that every semistable rank $r$ vector bundle $E$ on a smooth projective curve $X$ admits a sequence of finite surjective morphisms $f_m:Y_m \to X$ such that the maximal possible slopes of subbundles of rank $1\le s<r$ in pull-backs of $E$, divided by the degree of $f_m$, converge to the slope of $E$.

-A generalization of this fact to the surface case under various additional assumptions on the characteristic, existence of liftings etc. was proven in \cite{KP}.
+A generalization of this fact to the surface case, under various additional assumptions on the characteristic, existence of liftings, etc., was proven in \cite{KP}.
 The main aim of this paper is to provide such a generalization in all dimensions without any assumptions, answering the conjecture posed in \cite[Remark 4.11]{KP}.